yash201040/chess.com-matchmaking-analysis/README.md

 Analysing chess.com's matchmaking of rated games for fairness.
 _________________________________

-The rendered output of the .qmd file is in the pdf document.
+The rendered output of the .qmd file is in the pdf document (13 pages).
 Download and view locally if text-font seems distorted on github.

 The data file used can be found here https://www.kaggle.com/datasets/adityajha1504/chesscom-user-games-60000-games The .csv file was too large to be compressed under 25 MB for uploading here.